 One thing is for sure: YOU GOT THIS.
 Another thing we can guarantee is that it's worth it.

 If it weren't, we wouldn't ask you to do it!
 In terms of sleep, going without caffeine is important.

 We have a few ideas to get you through the tough part!

 - Drink plenty of water.
-Two litres of water (or eight 8 oz. glasses) is enough to keep you well-hydrated, but this is the bare minimum.
-If you’re going through some serious caffeine withdrawal, we recommend adding another litre to the mix.
-There’s no need to be overzealous, but some extra hydration is better than having too little water during this time.
+Two liters of water (or eight 8 oz. glasses) is enough to keep you well-hydrated, but this is the bare minimum.
+If you're going through some serious caffeine withdrawal, we recommend adding another liter to the mix.
+There's no need to be overzealous, but some extra hydration is better than having too little water during this time.